Skip to main content

 Post-1:1 self-rating (1–5)

-• Did I ask for their perspective — and listen?/5
+• Did I ask for their perspective before solving?/5

-• Did we agree on one concrete next step?/5
+• Did we agree on one concrete next step and follow-up date?/5

 • Did the person leave with their dignity intact?/5